roma-p/tls/README.md

 `tls` is a replacement for `ls -l`.

-It is aimed at technical directors, pipeline developers and technical people from the industry, who have to deal with directories full of sequences of render frames, image caches, versioned scene files.
-Plain `ls` buries you in those files.
+Aimed at technical directors, pipeline developers and technical people from the industry, who have to deal with directories full of sequences of render frames, image caches, versioned scene files.

-Instead of printing 2,000 near-identical lines, `tls` detects the sequence and collapses it into one line with a compact frame range.
+Plain `ls` buries you in sequences files. `tls` detects the sequence and collapses it into one line with a compact frame range.

+Themed based on [exa](https://github.com/ogham/exa)<br>

 ## Sequence notation